StrangeBeeCorp/docs/docs/thehive/configuration/pekko.md

-# Pekko Configuration (TheHive 5.4+)
+# Pekko Configuration (Version 5.4+)

-!!!
-Note
+!!! note "Version compatibility "
     This documentation applies to TheHive version 5.4 and later.
-For earlier versions, please refer to the [Akka Configuration](./akka.md).
+For instructions related to earlier versions, refer to the [Akka Configuration](./akka.md) topic.

-## Introduction

-With the release of TheHive version 5.4, we have transitioned from the Scala framework **Akka** to **Apache Pekko**.
+With the release of TheHive version 5.4, we have transitioned from the Scala framework Akka to [Apache Pekko](https://pekko.apache.org/).
 This change enhances performance and introduces several updates that may require modifications to your `application.conf` file.

 This guide provides instructions on updating your configuration to support this change.

----

 ## Basic configuration